 Return to the Tunnel

-Returning to the tunnel a few months later and all semblances of the event are now gone, such is the high turnover of graffiti based images in the Leake Street Tunnel.
+Returning to the tunnel a few months later.
+All semblances of the event are now gone.
+Such is the high turnover of graffiti based images in the Leake Street Tunnel.
 Now though the artist is hosting a graffiti workshop with some local children and Alice is making an appearance again.

-A former footwear designer and marketing and advertising executive, S.O.S eventually got disillusioned with the ‘for profit’ world, choosing to dedicate more time to her art and supporting social issues bringing, as she describes, social change through her art.
-“I saw through my career lots of things that I shouldn’t have seen.
-Bad conditions in factories, children in factories, lots of things that the public didn’t know.”
+A former footwear designer and marketing and advertising executive.
+S.O.S eventually got disillusioned with the ‘for profit’ world.
+She chose to dedicate more time to her art.
+Supporting social issues bringing social change through her art.
+“I saw through my career lots of things that I shouldn’t have seen” she says.
+“Bad conditions in factories.
+Children in factories.
+Lots of things that the public didn’t know”.
 Railing against the lack of ethical practices S.O.S chose a different path “this was the nineties and things have moved on but it’s still not great” she sighs.

 One of the statistics that really shocked S.O.S was the number of children at risk in the UK.
-Up to 66,000 women are living with the effects of FGM in the UK according to government statistics with an estimated 20,000 girls currently at risk.
-People learning about the number for the first time were shocked often thinking that the number represented a worldwide figure as opposed to those at risk locally.
+Up to 66,000 women are living with the effects of FGM in the UK.
+This according to government statistics with an estimated 20,000 girls currently at risk.
+People learning about the number for the first time were shocked.
+Often thinking that the number represented a worldwide figure as opposed to those at risk locally.

 Now of course, the second Alice mural has also gone such is the rapid turnover of art in Leake Street.
 However the message is still alive online and that’s what matters for this campaigning street artist.

 Sarah Gillings aka S.O.S was interviewed about her FGM mural in the Leake Street Tunnel on 22 April 2015.
 She painted her Alice through the curtain image originally painted at the Femme Fierce festival on 8 March 2015.
 For another article featuring the work of SOS click here.